Preliminary July key points and figures

 Preliminary International Trade in Goods - Imports total ($m)

-The timeline below provides key processing timeframes and publication dates for the April 2020 international trade in goods data.
+The timeline below provides key processing time frames and publication dates for the July 2020 international trade in goods data.